paca-dev/paca-dev.github.io/_jobs/job-activeeon-java-binational.md

     - Location in the heart of French "Telecom Valley"

 how_to_apply: >
-    If you're passionate about Java development and innovation, we want to hear from you!
+    If you're passionate about Java development and innovation, ActiveEon wants to hear from you!
 Please send your CV with a motivation letter to apply@activeeon.com and Denis.Caromel@activeEon.com.
 The position is open immediately.

 ---